MBON-py/MBON-py/README.md

 ## 💻 About Me

-With a solid foundation in data analysis, complemented by over 3 years of experience as a technology coordinator and project manager, I possess a comprehensive understanding of the digital solutions lifecycle.
-My work involved managing people, processes, and budgets, always with a focus on the utilisation and validation of data as a cornerstone for strategic business decision-making.

 My *postgraduate studies in Big Data, Business Intelligence*, and Data Science have deepened my technical knowledge, and my practical experience as a Data Analyst has provided me with hands-on experience in data normalisation, visualisation (Power BI), and report automation.
-I have proficiency in Python (with libraries such as Pandas and NumPy), SQL for data manipulation, and I utilise Git and GitHub to manage my projects, which are available for viewing on my profile.

 Now, I am seeking a transition into the Data Engineering field, where I can combine my business and management expertise with my passion for working behind the scenes with data.
 I believe in the potential of reliable, high-quality data to drive significant results, and I am eager to contribute to building robust pipelines that deliver genuine value solutions to business areas, addressing the faults, gaps, and underutilisation that we often observe.